-Below are Mom's homemade brownie recipes straight from her old recipe box.
+Below are Mom's old fashioned brownie recipes straight from her recipe box.
 Do you love the taste of chocolatey, chewy brownies with bits of walnuts in them?
-Then you'll really love these.
-They're always a favorite treat at our house.
+Then you'll really love these!
+They are always a favorite treat at our house.

-Whenever Mom needed to quickly bake a tray of brownies to take to a family get-together, these are the recipes she used.
-The chocolate brownies always turned out well from the oven, and the chocolate always tasted delicious.
+Whenever Mom needed to quickly bake a tray of brownies to take to a family get-together, these are the old fashioned recipes she used.
+The chocolate brownies always turned out well from the oven, and they always tasted super delicious.

 Mom's Old Recipe Box (c.
 1940s)